madsportslab/sportsearch/docs/design.md

 # design

-sportsndx is a golang semantic search indexer and parser, create your own keywords and syntax, and infer the meaning of each search query.
+sportsearch is a golang semantic search indexer and parser, create your own keywords and syntax, and infer the meaning of each search query.

 ## semantic parsing